awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [VBar ★112](https://github.com/luiguild/v-bar) - The virtual responsive cross-browser scrollbar component for Vue.js 2x.
  - [Vuebar](http://serafin.io/vuebar/) - Vue 2 directive for custom scrollbar that uses native scroll behavior.
 Lightweight, performant, customizable and without dependencies.
+ - [vue-detached-scrollbar ★0](https://github.com/ozangulle/vue-detached-scrollbar) - A simple scrollbar that can be detached from the container it is scrolling.

 *Detect when components enter viewport*